aisingapore/PeekingDuck/docs/source/edgeai/index.rst

 :orphan:

+.. include:: /include/substitution.rst

 .. _edge_ai:

 *******
 Edge AI
 *******

-PeekingDuck supports running optimized TensorRT models on the Nvidia Jetson family of devices for Edge AI.
+PeekingDuck supports running optimized TensorRT [1]_ models on devices with Nvidia GPUs.
-Using the TensorRT model on a Jetson device provides a speed boost over the regular Tensorflow/PyTorch version.
+Using the TensorRT model on these devices provides a speed boost over the regular Tensorflow/PyTorch version.
+A potential use case is running PeekingDuck on an Nvidia Jetson device for Edge AI inference.

 Currently, PeekingDuck includes TensorRT versions of the following models: